RoboTech-URJC/Icarus-Project/src/ros_package/README.md

-At this moment, you can send commands to the simulated drone using ros topics or services.
+At this moment, you can send commands to the simulated drone using ros topics or services, we strongly recommend to compile your ws before test anything.

+Enjoy!